Uninstalling Packages With Apt Package Manager

 Conclusion

-Finally, with the apt package manager, removing software from a Linux machine is a breeze.
-To begin, we can use the dpkg command to find the package we wish to remove.
+Finally, removing software from a Linux machine is a breeze with the apt package manager.
+First, we can use the dpkg command to find the package we wish to remove.
 The apt program can then be used to uninstall or clean the package.
 The main distinction between the two is that remove does not delete setup files, whereas purge does.
 Furthermore, by adding a + to the package name, either command can be used to install it.
-Finally, it’s recommended that you clear the cache, remove any unused packages, and repair any broken installs using apt after uninstalling packages.
+Finally, it’s recommended that you clear the cache, remove any unused packages, and repair any broken installations using apt after uninstalling packages.

 References